 There is no mention of the barrel nuts in John’s encyclopedia however both barrel nuts of Jimmie Dee’s fourth variant Dollas are nickel-plated steel.

 Despite the different barrel materials and the different pin-seal threads, the two Jimmie Dee examples have similar markings within each half of the grip.
 The black lacquered example has a single triangle indentation whereas the nickel-plated example has three triangles.
-It is anticipated that these markings identify a specific mold and aid pairing for assembly once the finish had been applied.
-I would expect the marks to be manufacturer-specific and this could indicate that both pistols from the same manufacturer.
+It is anticipated that these markings identify a specific mould and aid pairing for assembly once the finish had been applied.
+I would expect the marks to be manufacturer-specific and this could indicate that both pistols are from the same manufacturer.
 This leads to a possible conclusion that a change to the barrel and pin-seal may have been made during the production lifetime of the pistol.

 Overall, the fourth variant appears to be quite refined compared to earlier variants of the Dolla.
 Even the grip plate screws are far superior to those of the earlier variants.
 With its larger compression chamber and overall length compared to the third variant, it is certain that a lot more effort had gone into the design of the fourth variant Dolla.

 Before we move on, I should tell you that there is at least one other example of the fourth variant that is noticeably different.
 In this example, the trigger pivot pin is replaced with a screw and the forward screw is removed.
 The rest of the pistol appears to be the same as the other fourth variants including the oval trigger guard aperture.